The Tea Project: Part 1, Fall 2020

 Optional 3 graduate credits $375

-Essential Question: How do we invite our students to form a culture of herbal knowledge from seed to belly?
+While utilizing mindfulness practices, how do we invite our students to form a culture of herbal knowledge from seed to belly?

 Incorporate herbal tea + mindfulness practices as a daily practice in the classroom